-First Amendment to Credit Agreement, dated May 11, 2007, by and among Papa John's International, Inc., a Delaware corporation (the "Borrower"), each of the Guarantors (as listed on the signature pages hereto), RSC Insurance Services Ltd., a Bermuda company ("RSC"), the Banks (as hereinafter defined), PNC Bank, National Association, in its capacity as administrative agent for the Banks (in such capacity, the "Administrative Agent"), JPMorgan Chase Bank, N.A., in its capacity as syndication agent for the Banks (in such capacity, the "Administrative Agent"), JPMorgan Chase Bank, N.A., in its capacity as syndication agent for the Banks (in such capacity, the "Syndication Agent"), National City Bank of Kentucky ("NCBK"), Bank of America, N.A. ("BOA") and Fifth Third Bank ("FTB"), as co-documentation agents for the Banks (NCBK, BOA and FTB are each, a "Co-Documentation Agent" and collectively, the "Co-Documentation Agent").
+First Amendment to Credit Agreement, dated May 11, 2007, by and among Papa John's International, Inc., a Delaware corporation (the "Borrower"), each of the Guarantors (as listed on the signature pages hereto), RSC Insurance Services Ltd., a Bermuda company ("RSC"), the Banks (as hereinafter defined), PNC Bank, National Association, in its capacity as administrative agent for the Banks (in such capacity, the "Administrative Agent"), JPMorgan Chase Bank, N.A., in its capacity as syndication agent for the Banks (in such capacity, the "Syndication Agent"), National City Bank of Kentucky ("NCBK"), Bank of America, N.A. ("BOA") and Fifth Third Bank ("FTB"), as co-documentation agents for the Banks (NCBK, BOA and FTB are each, a "Co-Documentation Agent" and collectively, the "Co-Documentation Agents") (the "First Amendment").